Random | Best Random Tools

 Beyond being the son of a Stonecutter, the only other way to become one is a to save the life of a Stonecutter.
 Well, in Season 2's "Blood Feud," Bart does just that by donating blood to Mr. Burns.
 The Redditor also points out that despite getting slapped on the wrist a decent amount at school for his endless bad behavior, Bart never faces an series consequences, like expulsion.
 Could this be because Principal Skinner is also a Stonecutter?

-• Homer Gave Mr. Burns A Serious Concussion on Random Interesting Homer Simpson Fan Theories
+• Homer Knows He's a Cartoon on Random Interesting Homer Simpson Fan Theories

 • Homer's Drinking Bird Didn't Just Fall Over on Random Interesting Homer Simpson Fan Theories